TylorS/typed/apps/website/content/guides/template-namespaces-and-platform-markup.md

 const link = (content: string | ReturnType<typeof html>) => html`<a href="#details">${content}</a>`;

 export const toolbar = html`<nav>${link("Details")}</nav>`;

 export const diagramLink = html`<svg viewBox="0 0 240 80">
   ${link(html`<text x="20" y="40">Details</text>`)}
 </svg>`;
 ```

 The toolbar's `a` is HTML; the SVG parent's `a` is SVG.
 Its visible label uses an SVG `text`
 element: bare text inside an SVG link does not draw a label.
-The DOM target caches compiled fragments by
+Compiled fragments are cached by
-insertion namespace as well as the template identity.
-Reusing a fragment from the wrong context
+insertion namespace as well as template identity, so reusing the function preserves each context.
-would create a node that looks plausible in serialized HTML but has the wrong native interface.

 Do not make the reusable function manually select a namespace based on who calls it.
 Keep that
 responsibility at the renderer's insertion boundary, where the actual receiving context is known.